Pol3105/Pol3105/README.md

-# 👋 Hola, soy Pablo!
+# 👋 Hello, I'm Pablo!

 🌍 Erasmus Student | 💻 Junior Web Developer | Frontend & Web Projects

-Actualmente trabajo en una **empresa de biotecnología como soporte TIC**, y sigo centrado en mejorar mis habilidades en **React, Next.js, Tailwind y Node.js**, mientras desarrollo proyectos reales y construyo mi portfolio profesional.
-Estoy **abierto a aprender todas las ramas de la informática** hasta encontrar la que más me apasione.
+I currently work at a **biotechnology company as IT Support**, and I am focused on improving my skills in **React, Next.js, Tailwind, and Node.js**, while developing real projects and building my professional portfolio.
+I am **open to exploring all areas of computing** until I find the one I’m most passionate about.

 ---

-## 🚀 Objetivos
+## 🚀 Goals

-- Alcanzar el nivel **C1 de inglés**.
+- Reach **C1 level in English**.
-- Construir proyectos propios que demuestren mis habilidades.
-- Conseguir experiencia real en **desarrollo web y TI**.
-- Explorar distintas áreas de la informática para definir mi camino profesional.
+- Build personal projects that showcase my skills.
+- Gain real experience in **web development and IT**.
+- Explore different areas of computing to define my professional path.

 ---

-## 💻 Tecnologías y Habilidades
+## 💻 Technologies & Skills

 **Frontend:**
 HTML, CSS, JavaScript, React, Next.js, Tailwind

-**Backend básico:**
+**Basic Backend:**
-Node.js, Express, APIs REST
+Node.js, Express, REST APIs

-**Control de versiones:**
+**Version Control:**
 Git & GitHub

-**Otras herramientas:**
+**Other Tools:**
-Figma (UI/UX básico), VSCode, Postman
+Figma (basic UI/UX), VSCode, Postman

-**Soporte TIC:**
-Administración de sistemas, resolución de incidencias, backups semanales, asignación de permisos, mantenimiento de entornos tecnológicos y soporte completo al personal.
+**IT Support:**
+System administration, troubleshooting, weekly backups, permission assignment, maintenance of IT environments, and full user support.

 ---

-## 💼 Experiencia
+## 💼 Experience

-- **Soporte TIC – Empresa de Biotecnología** (8 meses sigo actualmente)
+- **IT Support – Biotechnology Company** (8 months, currently)
-  - Gestión completa de todo lo relacionado con sistemas e infraestructura informática.
-  - Resolución de incidencias técnicas y soporte a usuarios.
-  - Asignación de permisos y gestión de accesos.
-  - Realización de **backups semanales** y mantenimiento preventivo.
-  - Participación en proyectos internos de mejora de procesos TIC.
+  - Full management of IT systems and infrastructure.
+  - Technical incident resolution and user support.
+  - Permission assignment and access management.
+  - Performing **weekly backups** and preventive maintenance.
+  - Participation in internal projects to improve IT processes.

 ---

-## 📂 Portfolio con más información sobre mi
+## 📂 Portfolio

 - 🔹 **[Portfolio](https://pol3105.github.io/)**
-  Mi portfolio personal donde reúno todos mis proyectos y habilidades.
+  My personal portfolio showcasing all my projects and skills.

 ---

-## 🌱 Aprendizaje Actual
+## 🌱 Current Learning

-- Mejorando inglés para examen **C1**.
-- Aprendiendo **TypeScript** y buenas prácticas de desarrollo web.
-- Explorando colaboración en **proyectos open-source**.
-- Profundizando en distintas áreas de la informática para descubrir mi especialización.
+- Improving English for **C1 exam**.
+- Learning **TypeScript** and web development best practices.
+- Collaborating on **open-source projects**.
+- Exploring different IT areas to find my specialization.

 ---

-## 📫 Conecta conmigo
+## 📫 Connect with me

-- **LinkedIn:** En proceso
+- **LinkedIn:** In progress
 - **Email:** pablorejoncamacho@gmail.com

 ---

-⭐ Gracias por visitar mi perfil. ¡Siéntete libre de revisar mis proyectos y conectar!
+⭐ Thanks for visiting my profile!
+Feel free to check out my projects and connect.
+🌐 This profile is also available in Spanish: [Leer en Español](README_ES.md)

+---